OthankQ/100-days-of-code/r1-log.md

 ### R1D61
 Today I learned and practiced creating a list of components while passing in properties using .map() method, and rendering those passed in props within different components!

+### R1D62
+Started 'Zero to Mastery' Udemy course by @AndreiNeagoie and so far so good!
+I think the community plays a big part!
+Finished all the HTML section today and planning to continue later today.